trapexit/mergerfs/mkdocs/docs/faq/recommendations_and_warnings.md

 * VM images: For the same reasons as databases.
 VM images are accessed very aggressively and mergerfs will introduce a lot of extra latency.
 * As replacement for RAID: mergerfs is just for pooling branches.
-If you need that kind of device performance aggregation or high availability you should stick with RAID.
+If you need device performance aggregation or high availability you should stick with RAID.
 However, it is fine to put a filesystem which is on a RAID setup in mergerfs.

 **However, if using [passthrough](../config/passthrough.md) the above situations are less likely to be a concern.
 Best to do testing for